nickw444/nessclient/README.md

 pip install nessclient
 ```

+## Documentation

+The full documentation can be found at [Read the Docs](https://nessclient.readthedocs.io/en/latest/)

 ## CLI

 This package includes a CLI which uses the library to interface with the Ness Serial Interface.
-You can read more in [the docs]()
+You can read more in [the docs](https://nessclient.readthedocs.io/en/latest/cli.html)

 To use the CLI you must install it's dependencies by installing it with extras for `cli`: